jakphunn/DADS5001/final project/README.md

 ![10](https://github.com/jakphunn/DADS5001/assets/99724047/47af713a-6c7e-4f4c-bf1a-abe2e96ba972)

-So we decided to use LLM API we found on Huggingface for helping us fixing those pain points.
+For our methodology, we decided to use various LLM APIs we found on Huggingface for helping us fixing those pain points.

-Our application pipeline starts with taking the text input from clients into language detection API to detect which language it is.
-Second, it will be send into translator API to translate the text into english.
-Third, put the english translated text into zero-shot text classification API. then it will be saved into our database on PostgreSQL then displaying them on the dashboard, the managers of each department will use the information to assign the tasks for the teams.
+Our application pipeline starts with taking the text inputs from clients into language detection API (Lingua) to detect which language it is.
+Second, it will be send into translator API (Helsinki-NLP) to translate the text into english.
+Third, put the english translated text into zero-shot text classification API (Bart-mnli). then the processed texts will be saved into our database on PostgreSQL then displaying them on the dashboard, the managers of each department will use the information from it to assign the tasks for the teams.

 This is our application pipeline: